International climate finance

 The EU’s Global Climate Change Alliance (GCCA) initiative provides technical and financial support to developing countries to integrate climate change into their development policies and budgets, and to implement projects that address climate change on the ground.
 The GCCA is also a platform for dialogue and exchange of experience.

-'Fast start' finance: the EU is delivering
+'Fast start' finance: the EU has delivered

 At the climate conferences in Copenhagen (2009) and Cancún (2010), the EU and other developed countries pledged jointly to provide nearly $30 billion in 'fast start' finance to developing countries in 2010-2012 to support immediate action on the ground.
 They also committed to mobilise $100 billion a year by 2020 from a variety of sources.